What is a chord?

 For inverted chords a slash is used between the original chord name and the alternative bass note (i.e. C/E).

-Sometimes is a parenthesis can be seen in the chord name, for example C(#5), meaning that the chord has an alteration or extension.
+A parenthesis can sometimes be seen in the chord name, for example C(#5), meaning that the chord has an alteration or extension.

 Less common is the use of no in a chord.
-In these cases a note should be omitted and Cno3 means that the triad should be played without the third.
+In these cases a note is omitted and Cno3 means that the triad is played without the third.

 Free ebook and ebooks to small cost if you want to support the site.